The new generation BOF-PSS3 simulator beta version has been released!

-The Bank of Finland provides a multipurpose simulator, called BoF-PSS2 for replicating payment and securities settlement systems.
-The simulator is adaptable for modelling multisystem setups that can be combinations of payment, securities settlement systems and CCPs.
-The simulator supports agent based modelling (ABM) which allows to extend simulations to incorporate behavioral rules for participants active decision making and more realistic modelling.
+The Bank of Finland provides a multipurpose simulator, called BOF-PSS2 for replicating payment and securities settlement systems.
+The simulator is adaptable for modelling multisystem setups that can be combinations of payment, securities settlement systems and cash CCPs.
+The simulator supports agent based modelling (ABM) which allows to extend simulations to incorporate behavioral rules for participants’ active decision making and more realistic modelling.

 The simulator is known to be unique and the first of its kind.
-Since its launch in 2002 more than 90 licenses have been distributed and it has contributed to numerous studies and research papers.
+Since its launch in 2002 the simulator has been distributed to many countries and it has contributed to numerous studies and research papers.
 The simulator can be used to fulfil some of the regulatory requirements stated in the PFMI and BCBS requirements, such as identifying liquidity and credit risks in FMIs (Financial Market Infrastructures).

 The simulator can be used for: